MicrosoftDocs/azure-docs/articles/frontdoor/scenarios.md

 ## Well-architected solutions on Azure

 The [Azure Well-Architected Framework](/azure/architecture/framework/) describes five pillars of architectural excellence.
-Azure Front Door has features and capabilities that address each of the five pillars.
+Azure Front Door helps you to address each of the five pillars by using its built-in features and capabilities.

 ### Performance efficiency

-Front Door provides a powerful content delivery network (CDN) to cache content at the network edge.
+Front Door provides a powerful content delivery network (CDN) to [cache content at the network edge](front-door-caching.md).
 Almost all web applications contain cacheable content.
 Static assets like images and JavaScript files are cacheable.
 Also, many APIs return responses that can be cached, even for a short duration.
 Caching helps to improve the performance of your application, and to reduce the load on your application servers.

-Additionally, Front Door's global traffic acceleration capabilities help to improve the performance of dynamic web applications by routing requests through Microsoft's high-speed backbone network.
+Additionally, Front Door's global traffic acceleration capabilities help to [improve the performance of dynamic web applications](front-door-traffic-acceleration.md) by routing requests through Microsoft's high-speed backbone network.

 ### Security